This traffic island once had a pink triangle

 building supposed to be model of energy efficiency.
 Was the Schermerhorn Building.

-15:
+15: Was

-Other Music was originally an alternative
+Other Music, originally an alternative

 Corner: This used to be Tower Video, and